FrankDocu/Lichess-Development-Onboarding/Canned-responses-for-moderators.md

 > **Warning: Accusations**

 > I would like to remind you that accusing other players of using computer assistance or otherwise cheating is not acceptable on Lichess.
-If you are confident that a player is cheating, use the report button on their profile page to report them to the moderators.
-Don't report someone just because you lose a game though. -- Moderator on Lichess
+If you are confident that a player is cheating, use the report button on their profile page to report them to the moderators. -- Moderator on Lichess

 ## Really annoying chat spam